-A motorist who pleaded guilty to causing serious injury by dangerous driving in Bulwell has been jailed.
+SENTENCED: Man jailed for causing serious injury by dangerous driving in Bulwell smash

 Scott Turner, 22, formerly of Maid Marian Way, Nottingham, lost control of the Citroen which he drove at speed along Hucknall Road and over Moor Bridge before the crash in Hucknall Lane.
 The car flipped over and crashed into a concrete garage.